jtdaugherty/vty/README.md

 ## Posix Terminals

+Unix-like systems are supported by the `vty-unix` platform package.
 For the most part, Vty uses `terminfo` to determine terminal protocol with some special rules to handle some omissions from `terminfo`.

 ## Windows

-Windows is not supported.
+Windows systems are supported by the third-party `vty-windows` platform package.

 # Multi-Column Character Support